MaestroOnICe/blocksafari/README.md

 Build from source

-    Install Go according to the installation instructions here: http://golang.org/doc/install
+    1. Install Go according to the installation instructions here: http://golang.org/doc/install

+    2. Clone the repository and build the application

-## Updating
+## How to use
-Build from Source

-    Run the following command to update blocksafari, all dependencies, and install it: $ go get -u -v github.com/btcsuite/blocksafari/...
+    Copy the sample-blocksafari.conf to blocksafari.conf

+    Application Options:
+    -C, --configfile    = Path to configuration file --listen        = Add an interface/port to listen on -c, --rpccert       = RPC server certificate chain for validation -s, --rpcserver     = IP and port for rpcserver -u, --rpcuser       = rpc username
+    -P, --rpcpass       = rpc password

 ## License